RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 To fix the first error, we either...
 1. Stop using `std::println` in our code
 2. Define our own custom `println`
-3. Bring `std` library back into scope.
-Println is part of std, we do not want bring back std (Doing this will go against the main aim of this chapter; to write a no-std program)
+3. Bring `std` library back into scope.(Doing this will go against the main aim of this chapter; to write a no-std program)

 We cannot choose option 3 because the aim of this chapter is to get rid of any dependence on the `std` library.

 We could choose option 2 but implementing our own `println` will be cost us unnecessary hardwork.
 Right now we just want to get our no-std code compiling...
-For the sake of simplicity, we will not choose this option.
+For the sake of simplicity, we will not choose option 2.
 We will however write our own `println` in a later chapter.

 So we choose the first option, we choose to comment out the line that uses the proverbial `println`.
 This has been demonstrated below.